Posted on June 4, 2020 at 2:50 PM by Guest Author

 You can’t offer compensation for a customer review.

-This is another rule that should be obvious, but it’s worth addressing.
+This is another rule that should be obvious but is nonetheless worth addressing.

 Per Amazon guidelines, you can’t offer compensation for a customer review beyond a free copy of your book in advance.
 This means you can’t pay someone money, gift certificates, etc.

-And when you do offer a free copy of your book, you need to make it clear that you welcome all feedback.
+And when you do offer a free copy of your book, you need to make it clear that you welcome all feedback — good and bad — in the interest of fairness.

-An additional point is that you can pay for a more formal review of your book (e.g., by an editor, journalist, or genre expert), but it has to be featured in the Editorial Review section.
+An additional point is that you can pay for a more formal review of your book (e.g., by an editor, journalist, or genre expert), but it must be featured in the Editorial Review section.

 There’s no doubt about it… Learning how to get book reviews can be challenging.
 It’s not just about convincing readers to share their feedback; it’s about doing so in an appropriate manner.